Open (Indian magazine): History

 The Open Magazine was conceptualised by Sandipan Deb, who joined Open Media Network after having worked for several years at Outlook and Financial Express.
 He left in August 2010, reportedly to pursue personal interests.

 After Deb left, Manu Joseph took over as the Managing Editor.
 Hartosh Singh Bal was appointed as the political editor and Rahul Pandita was an associate editor.

 In November 2013, Hartosh Singh Bal was sacked.
 According Manu Joseph, the magazine's proprietor, Sanjiv Goenka, felt that Bal's writings and appearances on television were resulting in him "making a lot of ... political enemies."
-Joseph himself resigned soon afterwads, and P. R. Ramesh became managing editor.
+Joseph himself resigned soon afterwards, and P. R. Ramesh became managing editor.

 Citing several instances of "press censorship", including the controversial firing of Hartosh Singh Bal, a July 2014 editorial in the New York Times commented that:

 Press censorship seems to be back with a vengeance in India, this time imposed not by direct government fiat but by powerful private owners and politicians.

 As of 2014, the editor-in-chief is S. Prasannarajan.
 Rajmohan Radhakrishnan was its publisher until 2014 and was succeeded by Mohit Hira.
 After his exit in 2016, Manas Mohan was appointed in his place but left after nine months and was replaced by Ashok Bindra in 2017.

 Neeraja Chawla joined as the CEO of Open Media Network in 2018.